sugaryourcoffee/secondhand/doc/development_notes.md

 Rake Tasks
 ==========
-To list als Rake tasks run
+To list all Rake tasks run

     $ rake -T